nguyer/global-forum-2022-firefly-workshop/docs/part_i.md

 Welcome to the FireFly Workshop at Hyperledger Global Forum 2022.
 We're glad you're here!

-In Part I of this workshop we will be setting up FireFly v1.1, walking through using FireFly as a Web3 Gateway on a public testnet, minting an NFT.
+In Part I of this workshop we will be setting up FireFly v1.1, walking through using FireFly as a Web3 Gateway on a public testnet, and minting an NFT.

 In Part II, we will walk through deploying your own NFT smart contract, and using FireFly to interact with it.